-In response to a needs assessment of this underserved population, WAW launched the New York Community Center in 2003.
+In response to a needs assessment of this underserved population, WAW launched the NYCC in 2003 and the Virginia Community Center (VACC) in 2022.
 As WAW got to know the community better, our programming grew to reflect the services that our clients told us they needed.
 Today, the NYCC continues to operate with the flexibility that allows us to best respond to the needs of those we serve.
 Many survivors have said that the NYCC provides them with a safe space and confidentiality, while prioritizing their and their children’s safety.

-In conjunction with providing direct services at the NYCC, WAW advocates for the rights and safety of Afghan women, girls, and children in New York and in Washington, DC to ensure that their voices, challenges, and concerns are heard by key US and foreign policymakers.
+In conjunction with providing direct services at the NYCC and VACC, WAW advocates for the rights and safety of Afghan women, girls, and children in the United States to ensure that their voices, challenges, and concerns are heard by key US and foreign policymakers.